 Together with other police forces, they may intervene in many large-scale event protection at demonstrations, sports matches, concerts or other special events.

 So who to call?
-Police or Carabinieri?
+Carabinieri or Police?

-Back in the day, when you found yourself in an emergency situation, there was this question: should you call the Police or the Carabinieri?
+Back in the day, when you found yourself in an emergency situation, there was this question: should you call the Carabinieri or Police?
 This problem was solved with the creation of a single emergency number.
 Today you will only have to remember 112, and an operator who sorts the call according to the urgency to be resolved.
 Alternatively, if you do need someone specific these are other emergency numbers: 113 for the Police, 115 for the Fire Brigade, or 118 for an ambulance.

 Need help getting settled in Italy?
 Book a call with me to help make moving to Italy easier!